 Neighbors would achieve unprecedented popularity amongst UK viewers, far greater than here in Australia, and when episode 523 went to air in 1987, which featured the marriage of Scott and Charlene (below), it attracted a UK audience of 20 million viewers.
 Minogue would be the first person to win four Logie Awards in one year and became the youngest recipient of the Gold Logie Award, as Australia’s Most Popular Television Performer.

-In 1987 the cast of Neighbors performed a benefit concert for the Fitzroy Football Club and Kylie sang two songs – I Got You Babe with John Waters and a solo encore of The Locomotion, she was talent-spotted by Mushroom Records Simon Young, and took her father, accountant Ron Minogue with her to negotiate a contract with Michael Gudinski.
-She would become the most successful recording artist in the history of Mushroom Records, and subsequently for Stock, Aitken and Waterman in the UK as well.
-Simon Young would also recommend Terry Blamey (below with Kylie) to Kylie as her manager and from 1987 to 2017 he was a respected member of her team and trusted inner circle.
+In 1987 the cast of Neighbors performed a benefit concert for the Fitzroy Football Club and Kylie sang two songs – I Got You Babe with John Waters and a solo encore of The Locomotion, she was talent-spotted by Mushroom Records Amanda Pelman and Gary Ashley, and took her father, accountant Ron Minogue with her to negotiate a contract with them.
+She would become the most successful recording artist in the history of Mushroom Records, and subsequently for Stock, Aitken and Waterman as well.
+Mushroom Records Simon Young recommended Terry Blamey, the owner of PACE, a company that specialized in mainstream talent booking, and sub-let office space from Gudinski, to Kylie as her manager, and from 1987 to 2013 he was a respected member of her team and trusted inner circle.

 Kylie’s first exposure to the UK market was via Stock, Aitken and Waterman (below) who generated a seemingly endless chain of hit songs throughout the 1980’s, but they were often criticized for having a “Hit Factory” mentality when it came to writing, recording and promoting their songs, and as all factories strive to standardize and control the quality of their product, there was inevitably a mechanical, almost robotic regularity about SAW music.
 The performers who recorded under the SAW/PWL banner – Kylie, Bananarama, Mel and Kim, Sonia, Sinnita, Rick Astley, and others, were expected to comply with a strictly formulaic studio sound.